Bat: Wings, skin, and flight

 The flexible finger bones of bats have a flattened cross-section and become less mineralised towards the tips.
-The elongation of bat digits, a key feature required for wing development, is due to the upregulation of bone morphogenetic proteins (Bmps).
-During embryonic development, the gene controlling Bmp signalling, Bmp2, is subjected to increased expression in bat forelimbs – resulting in the extension of the manual digits.
+The elongation of bat digits, a key feature required for wing development, is due to the upregulation of bone morphogenetic proteins (BMPs).
+During embryonic development, the gene controlling BMP signalling, BMP-2, is subjected to increased expression in bat forelimbs – resulting in the extension of the manual digits.
 This crucial genetic alteration helps create the specialised limbs required for powered flight.
 The relative proportion of extant bat forelimb digits compared with those of Eocene fossil bats have no significant differences, suggesting that bat wing morphology has been conserved for over fifty million years.
 During flight, the bones undergo bending and shearing stress; the former being less than in terrestrial mammals, and the latter being greater.
 The wing bones of bats are less resistant to breaking than those of birds.

 As in other mammals, and unlike in birds, the radius is the main component of the forearm.
 Bats have five elongated digits, which all radiate around the wrist.
 The thumb points forward and supports the leading edge of the wing, and the other digits support the tension held in the wing membrane.
-The second and third digits go along the wing tip, allowing the wing to be pulled forward against aerodynamic drag, without having to be thick as in pterosaur wings.
-The fourth and fifth digits go from the wrist to the trailing edge, and repel the bending force caused by air pushing up against the stiff membrane.
+The second and third digits go along the wingtip, allowing the wing to be pulled forward against aerodynamic drag without having to be thick, as in pterosaur wings.
+The fourth and fifth digits go from the wrist to the trailing edge and repel the bending force caused by air pushing up against the stiff membrane.
 The knees point upwards and outwards during flight due to the attachment of the femurs, while the ankle joint can bend the trailing edge downwards.